10 reasons to visit Tanzania

 1. Ngorongoro Crater

-The Ngorongoro Crater is one of the most beautiful places I have ever been to on Earth and is also on of my favourites from the trip.
-The crater is one of the world’s largest volcanic caldera and the natural habitat within the Crater is a haven for large number of wild life species including Hippos, elephants, and also the endangered rhinos.
+The Ngorongoro Crater is one of the most beautiful places I have ever been to on Earth and is also one of my favorites from the trip.
+The Ngorongoro Crater is one of the world’s largest volcanic caldera and the natural habitat within the Crater is a haven for a large number of wildlife species including Hippos, elephants, and also the endangered rhinos.
 Drive around the rim of the crater to enjoy the panoramic view of the flora and fauna in the crater floor with the clear blue sky in the background.

 2. Serengeti National Park

 A visit to Tanzania is incomplete if you haven’t been to the Serengeti National Park, which is considered to be one of the oldest ecosystems.
 For an ultimate African safari experience, drive around the endless savannahs to witness millions of Wildebeests and various other herbivores migrate around Serengeti and Masai Mara region in search of fresh pastures.

 Well, this one’s surely for all those adventure junkies around the world!
 Climb Mount Kilimanjaro, Africa’s highest peak and also World’s largest volcano.
 A trek to the top of the peak, which is about 19,341 ft. above the sea level, is a must if one is seeking for a once in a lifetime experience while in Tanzania.

 Take a peek into the life of the local Masai Tribes by taking a tour of their village and learning about their age-old traditions.
 A short guided is arranged by various tour companies whereby you will get an opportunity to visit their homes and spend an eventful day with the locals.